ashishtiwari1993/ashish.one/content/blogs/go-logs-on-elk.md

 ## In the end

-We have successfully shifted our logs on Elasticsearch.
+We have successfully shipped our logs on Elasticsearch.
 This is only a small use case of ELKB Stack.
 It provides much more than this.
 You can explore more on the internet.

 Put your comments if you have any doubts.